Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on the general affordability of CAS certification:
+The following table categorizes states into cost tiers based on general trends in healthcare and education training costs.

 TierEstimated RangeStates